-Beginning June 15, 2022, the ticker symbols for the Company's common stock and publicly-traded warrants were changed to "SBIG" and "SBIGW," respectively, and commenced trading on The Nasdaq Global Market.
-The Company received net proceeds of \$18.8 million, with gross proceeds of \$25.1 million, which were in addition to the \$7.0 million in Convertible Notes proceeds, which were received in February 2022 in connection with Legacy SpringBig's issuance of such notes (and which Convertible Notes and the interest due thereon were converted into common stock in connection with the business combination.
-See Note 9, 15% Convertible Promissory Notes, to these consolidated financial statements).
-Of the amount received at the Closing, approximately \$8.8 million represented cash from the TCAC trust related to unredeemed shares; \$6.1 million represented proceeds from the subscription for common stock from certain investors (the "PIPE Financing"), and \$10.0 million from the Secured Convertible Note (defined below).
-The Company incurred additional cash and non cash expenses totaling \$8.6 million, resulting in net business combination proceeds of \$10.2 million.
+On June 14, 2022, the business combination was completed.
+In connection with the closing of the Business Combination, TCAC has changed its name to SpringBig Holdings, Inc. Beginning June 15, 2022, the ticker symbols for TCAC's common stock and warrants were changed to "SBIG" and "SBIGW," respectively, and commenced trading on The Nasdaq Global Market.
+The Company received net proceeds of \$12.0 million, with gross proceeds of \$24.9 million, this is in addition to the \$7.0 million Convertible Notes which were issued in February 2022 and that have now converted into common stock, see Note 5, "Convertible Notes".
+Of the amount received, approximately \$8.8 million represents unredeemed shares from the TCAC trust; \$6.1 million from PIPE proceeds and \$10.0 million from Senior Secured Original Issue Discount Convertible Promissory Note.